Back to Home

 • The Hanafi School (Physical Descent): Early Hanafi scholars emphasized the visible movement of the sun and shadows.
 The school's founder, Abū Ḥanīfa, described Zawal practically: "One looks at the [solar] disk and as long as it stays at the meridian the sun has not declined.
 But as soon as it descends a little, the sun has declined."[1]
 Other early jurists established a physical test using a rod, noting that the instant of decline is when the shadow stops shrinking, and Dhuhr only begins "when the shadow starts to increase," observing that this shift "only becomes evident once the smallest growth in the shadow can be seen."[2]

-• The Maliki School (Limb Clearance & Degrees): The Maliki jurists offered rigorous definitions to guarantee the sun had visibly moved.
-They required that "shadows need to grow by an amount perceptible by the human eye" for the time to begin.
-Astronomically, this was defined as waiting until the sun drops one full degree below its peak.
-They made a definitive distinction between astronomy and Fiqh, stating that while astronomers say the passage occurs when the center of the sun passes the meridian, the legal meridian passage "only occurs when the solar disk [entirely] passes the meridian."
+• The Maliki School (Limb Clearance): The brilliant Maliki jurist Imam al-Qarāfī—famous for his mastery of astronomy and optics—offered rigorous definitions to guarantee the sun had visibly moved.
+He fundamentally required that "shadows need to grow by an amount perceptible by the human eye."[3]
+To ensure this, he established a strict boundary: the legal meridian passage "only occurs when the solar disk [entirely] passes the meridian" (Limb Clearance).

-• The Shafi'i School (Human Perception vs. Divine Knowledge): Shafi'i scholars acknowledged the mathematical transit but explicitly excluded it from legal rulings because it cannot be seen.
-Al-Ghazālī clarified this by stating: "It is undoubtedly known that the meridian passage according to the knowledge of Allāh, exalted is He, occurs before it, but obligations are only connected to what is perceptible by the sense."
-This was reinforced by the ruling that Zawal is "what is evident to us and not the meridian passage in the essence of the matter."
+• The Shafi'i School (Human Perception vs. Absolute Geometry): Shafi'i scholars acknowledged the mathematical transit but explicitly excluded it from legal rulings because it cannot be seen by the naked eye.
+Foundational authorities like Imam al-Nawawī emphasized that obligations are connected exclusively to what is visually perceptible by the senses.
+This established the firm ruling across the Shafi'i school that Zawal strictly correlates to "what is evident to us, and not the absolute mathematical meridian passage in the essence of the matter."[4]

 • The Hanbali School (Alignment with Perception): The Hanbali school closely mirrors this approach, confirming the consensus by specifying "that not the astronomical but the perceptible meridian passage must be given consideration to."[5]